strongbox/strongbox-docs/Artifact-Routing-Rules.md

 ## Accepted Patterns

 The following example specifies that:
-- The `third-party` repository accepts lookups for `corp/foo` artifacts.
+- The `third-party` repository accepts lookups for `corp.foo` artifacts.
 - The `releases` repository accepts lookups for `org.carlspring.strongbox.*`, or `org.carlspring.strongbox.*` artifacts.

     <configuration>